veilair/opensource-development/README.md

 > Welcome to the GitHub OpenSource Projects.
 An ongoing list of great programmers and wonderful software projects you can support.
 The [Cloud Native Trail Map](https://landscape.cncf.io/)  is CNCF's recommended path through the cloud native landscape.

+## `What is Open Source?`
+Open source is source code that is made freely available for possible modification and redistribution.

 ### Contents

 - [Open Source Projects](#open-source-projects)